Bathypelagic zone

 The bathypelagic zone or bathyal zone (from Greek βαθύς (bathýs), deep) is the part of the open ocean that extends from a depth of 1000 to 4000 m below the ocean surface.
 It lies between the mesopelagic above and the abyssopelagic below.
 The bathypelagic is also known as the midnight zone because of the lack of sunlight; this feature does not allow for photosynthesis-driven primary production, preventing growth of phytoplankton or aquatic plants.
-Although larger by volume than the photic zone, our knowledge of the bathypelagic zone remains limited by our ability to explore the deep ocean.
+Although larger by volume than the photic zone, human knowledge of the bathypelagic zone remains limited by ability to explore the deep ocean.

 Physical characteristics

 The bathypelagic zone is characterized by a nearly constant temperature of approximately 4 C and a salinity range of 33-35 g/kg.
 This region has little to no light because sunlight does not reach this deep in the ocean and bioluminescence is limited.
 The hydrostatic pressure in this zone ranges from 100-400 atmospheres (atm) due to the increase of 1 atm for every 10 m depth.
 It is believed that these conditions have been consistent for the past 8000 years.